Clayton Kershaw: 2008 season: Rookie year

+2009 season: Second year

 On April 15, 2009, Kershaw pitched seven innings, striking out 13 batters while allowing only one hit (a solo home run) against the rival San Francisco Giants.
-He was the youngest Dodger to ever strikeout 13 or more batters in a game since Sandy Koufax did it in the 1955 season.
-On May 17, 2009, Kershaw did not allow a hit against the Florida Marlins through 7 innings, then gave up a lead-off double to Florida's Cody Ross.
+On May 17, Kershaw did not allow a hit against the Florida Marlins through seven innings, then gave up a lead-off double to Florida's Cody Ross.
 In 2009, despite an 8–8 record, he led the major leagues in opposing batting average (.200), opposing slugging percentage (.282), and hits per nine innings (6.26).
 He also posted an ERA of 2.79 and 185 strikeouts.
 Kershaw also walked 91 batters, which was second most in the National League (NL).

-Kershaw made his playoff starting debut against the St. Louis Cardinals in the 2009 National League Division Series (NLDS).
-He went 6 2/3 innings, striking out 4, walking 1, and ended up getting a no-decision (the Dodgers went on to win the game in the 9th inning).
-At 21 years old, he started the opener of the 2009 NLCS against the Philadelphia Phillies and was the third youngest pitcher to ever start a playoff series opener, behind only Fernando Valenzuela in the 1981 NLDS and Rick Ankiel in the 2000 NLDS.
+Kershaw made his playoff starting debut against the St. Louis Cardinals in the National League Division Series (NLDS).
+He went 6 2/3 innings, striking out four, walking one, and ended up getting a no-decision (the Dodgers went on to win the game in the ninth inning).
+At 21 years old, he started the opener of the NLCS against the Philadelphia Phillies and was the third youngest pitcher to ever start a playoff series opener, behind only Fernando Valenzuela in the 1981 NLDS and Rick Ankiel in the 2000 NLDS.

+2010 season: First complete game shutout

 Kershaw started the 2010 season by posting a 3.07 ERA in April but did so by walking 22 batters in 29 innings.
 On May 4, he had the worst start of his career against the Milwaukee Brewers at Dodger Stadium, throwing just 57 pitches in 1 1/3 innings while retiring only four of the 13 batters he faced—including the pitcher.
 He was booed loudly upon being pulled from the game.
 Kershaw said after the game, "I didn't give our team any kind of chance.
 It's just not a good feeling to let your teammates down, let everybody down.
 It stings, it hurts.
 I've got to figure things out."

-Kershaw rebounded his next start by pitching an 8-inning two-hitter and outdueling the then undefeated Ubaldo Jiménez.
+Kershaw rebounded his next start by pitching an eight-inning two-hitter and outdueling the then-undefeated Ubaldo Jiménez.
 He credited his control of the slider being the major turning point for him.
 Later in the season, he was suspended for five games after hitting Aaron Rowand of the Giants with a pitch in a game on July 20.
 The incident occurred after both teams were given a warning following Giants ace Tim Lincecum hitting Matt Kemp earlier in the game.
-He threw his first career complete game shutout on September 14, 2010, also against San Francisco and finished the season with a record of 13–10 and a 2.91 ERA in 32 starts, pitching 204 1/3 innings and recording 212 strikeouts.
+He threw his first career complete game shutout on September 14, also against San Francisco and finished the season with a record of 13–10 and a 2.91 ERA in 32 starts, pitching 204 1/3 innings and recording 212 strikeouts.